alexdeplov/alexdeplov.github.io/content/blog/2025/i-accidentally-discovered-consciousness.md

 His answer was:
 "What do you mean?"

-I repeated my idea with more detail, and he said, "Yes, now I understand what you mean."
+I repeated my idea with more details, and he said, "Yes, now I understand what you mean."

 I was immediately struck by this reply: What just happened?
 Why did his brain switch from "I don't understand" to "I understand" after I added details?